Citizen Science Association

 - online engagement with all registrants and presenters,

-- access to streamed symposia (one room each day), including presenter Q&A
+- access to streamed plenary sessions and select symposia, including presenter Q&A

 - access to all posters (including from in-person presenters)